srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     }
     ```

-    This method creates an anonymous object with the temperature and humidity properties and assignes it to **telemetryDataPoint**.
+    This method creates an anonymous object with the temperature and humidity properties and assigns it to **telemetryDataPoint**.

     The value of **telemetryDataPoint** is then converted to a JSON string via the **JsonConvert** class that is part of the **Newtonsoft.Json** package you added earlier.
 The JSON string value is then returned to be used as the payload in the message.

-1. The final missing piece of the puzzle is the **EnvironmentSensor** class.
-To add this, insert the code beneath the `// INSERT EnvironmentSensor class below here` comment:
+1. Locate the `// INSERT EnvironmentSensor class below here` comment.

+1. To construct the **EnvironmentSensor** class, enter the following code:

     ```csharp
-    // INSERT EnvironmentSensor class below here
     /// <summary>
     /// This class represents a sensor
     /// real-world sensors would contain code to initialize